Sen. Flake: GOP Must Stand Against Trump's Behavior 'Or Lose That Chance'

 Sen. Jeff Flake, the Arizona Republican who announced his retirement in a withering speech aimed at President Trump, tells NPR that he is "deeply saddened" to leave the Senate, but that lawmakers must take a stand now against the administration's behavior or "lose that chance."

 Addressing his Senate colleagues on Tuesday, Flake — who has sparred with the president for months — called out the Trump administration for what he described as its "casual undermining of our democratic ideals" as well as "reckless, outrageous and undignified" behavior.
-Speaking to Morning Edition host Steve Inskeep, the Arizona Republican said it "was a tough speech to give."
+Speaking to Morning Edition host Steve Inskeep, the senator said it "was a tough speech to give."

 "I love this institution.
 I'm not leaving because I'm sour on the Senate or Congress," he says.
 "I'm deeply saddened to leave it."

-Flake, who served four terms in the House before being elected to represent Arizona in the U.S. Senate in 2013, said he would retire in early January 2019 rather than seek a second term in the Senate.
+Flake, who served four terms in the House before being elected to represent Arizona in the U.S. Senate in 2013, said he would retire in early January 2019 rather than seek a second term.

-The expectation that Trump would grow into the presidency has not materialized, he says: "[The] pivot we all hoped for isn't coming."
+The expectation that Trump would grow into the presidency has not materialized. "[The] pivot we all hoped for isn't coming.

 "Before this becomes the new normal, I think we have to stand up and say this is not normal behavior," Flake tells NPR.
 "And if we don't stand up now, we're going to lose that chance."

-The senator's harsh words come on the heels of increasingly vocal criticism of President Trump from a handful of influential Senate Republicans.
+The senator's harsh words come on the heels of increasingly vocal criticism of Trump from a handful of influential Senate Republicans.

 Just over a week ago, Sen. John McCain, Flake's Arizona colleague, warned about the rise of "half-baked, spurious nationalism."
 And Sen. Bob Corker, R-Tenn., has openly questioned the president's competence and referred to the chaotic White House as "an adult day care center."
 Corker, chairman of the Senate Foreign Relations Committee, announced last month that he would not seek re-election next year, all but acknowledging that the White House has made it impossible to do his job.